Amrutha7904/react-medicalapp/README.md

 ## Live app

-To view and test the app you can visit this link.
+To view and test the app you can visit this link (https://medical-react-app.herokuapp.com/)

 ## Functionalities